Dear Religious Leader

 Hence the great effort being undertaken by religious leaders to quarantine worshippers of one religion or even sect of a religion from the influence of other religions/sect can be easily understood.

-- a shift from parroting ancient unverifiable mythologies to studying modern recorded factual history of mankind;
+- from parroting ancient unverifiable mythologies to studying modern recorded factual history of mankind;

 - from silencing curious inquirers that are seeking enlightenment about the nature of God with mystery and secret to promoting intelligent debates and rigorous researches on the science of creation and on the nature of God;